Busting the “High Thread Count” Myth

 What is thread count?

 Thread count is just a measure of how many threads are in one square inch.
 Both the vertical (warp) and horizontal (weft) weave of the fabric are counted up to determine the thread count.
-You should be suspicious of any thread count above 400—read on to find out why.

 Does thread count matter?